cyclingwithelephants/devs-on-a-boat/docs/power/redundancy/utilisation.md

 ---
 ### Utilisation

-Since the vast majority of the boat will be standardised to 12v DC no component is needed to interface the battery bank with any of the electronics that utilise it, with the exception of USB C power delivery devices as discussed below.
+Since the  majority of the boat will be standardised to 12v DC, no component is needed to interface the battery bank with any of the electronics that utilise it, with the exception of USB C power delivery devices as discussed below.
 Having no component here means it can't